Joseph Trapanese

-Joseph Trapanese (born 1984) is an American composer, arranger, and producer.
+Joseph Trapanese (born 7 August 1984) is an American composer, conductor, arranger, and music producer.
 He works in the production of music for films, television, records, theater, concerts, and interactive media.

 Early life and education

 Raised in Jersey City, New Jersey, Trapanese attended Dr. Ronald E. McNair Academic High School before moving on to the Manhattan School of Music.

 Film and television music

 Early career

 Trapanese began his composing career by collaborating with Daft Punk (Thomas Bangalter and Guy-Manuel de Homem-Christo) on the soundtrack for the Walt Disney Pictures film Tron: Legacy.
 His arrangements for the soundtrack have been described as "resolutely grand" and "stirring... ominous, hypnotic".
 The BBC described the work as "a sophisticated integration of acoustic and electronic instrumentation... majestic… rich, solemn tones… saturnine orchestration and a muscular rhythm”.

 2011–present

-Trapanese has gone on to compose numerous projects including Disney XD's animated series Tron: Uprising, Sony Pictures Classics' The Raid: Redemption (co-composed with Mike Shinoda of Linkin Park), Sony Pictures Television's original web series The Bannen Way, the independent feature Mamitas (featured at the 2011 Los Angeles Film Festival), and numerous scores for live action and animated films from UCLA's School of Theater, Film and Television.
+Trapanese has composed for numerous projects, including Disney XD's animated series Tron: Uprising, Sony Pictures Classics' The Raid: Redemption (cocomposed with Mike Shinoda of Linkin Park), Sony Pictures Television's original web series The Bannen Way, the independent feature Mamitas (featured at the 2011 Los Angeles Film Festival), and numerous live-action and animated films from UCLA's School of Theater, Film and Television.
 Trapanese contributed musical arrangements to Percy Jackson & the Olympians: The Lightning Thief, What Happens in Vegas and Traitor.
 Alongside composer Daniel Licht, Trapanese produced and orchestrated the scores for seasons 3 and 4 of Showtime's original series Dexter, and provided orchestrations for seasons 5 and 6.
 The 2012 teaser trailer for Iron Man 3 features Trapanese's composition Something to Fight For.

 His career eventually lead to working on major studio feature films working solo and alongside recording artists.
 Some of his well known credits include Universal Studios's Straight Outta Compton, Lionsgate Films's The Divergent Series: Insurgent, Sony Pictures Classics' The Raid 2, and Universal Studios's Oblivion (co-composed with Anthony Gonzalez of M83).

-In 2017 he scored the Sony Pictures feature Only the Brave, his third collaboration with director Joseph Kosinski, and co-scored the 20th Century Fox musical The Greatest Showman alongside composer John Debney.
-On that film he produced several of the chart-topping songs from the film written by Oscar-winning duo Justin Paul and Benj Pasek.
+In 2017, he scored the Sony Pictures film Only the Brave, marking his third collaboration with director Joseph Kosinski, and co-scored the 20th Century Fox musical drama The Greatest Showman alongside composer John Debney.
+For the latter, he produced several of the chart-topping songs from the film written by Academy Award-winning songwriters Benj Pasek and Justin Paul.